joegenius98/Undergrad_Honors_Thesis/README.md

 If you are affiliated with William & Mary,
 I recommend using the lab machines in McGlothlin-Street (McG) Hall.
 To remotely log onto these machines, if you do not possess a
-CS account already and/or you are new to using the machines follow the guidance provided by Professor Timothy A. Davis [here](https://www.cs.wm.edu/~tadavis/remoteaccess.html#:~:text=To%20request%20a%20CS%20account%2C%20enter%20your%20information%20on%20the,24%20hours%20of%20a%20request.).
+CS account already and/or you are new to using the machines, follow the guidance provided by Professor Timothy A. Davis [here](https://www.cs.wm.edu/~tadavis/remoteaccess.html#:~:text=To%20request%20a%20CS%20account%2C%20enter%20your%20information%20on%20the,24%20hours%20of%20a%20request.).

 Otherwise, I recommend using a computer that has a NVIDIA GPU